High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPSC Challenges

 \subsection{Software Design for Portability and Reproducibility}

 Designing statistical software for HPC requires a careful balance between performance, portability, and reproducibility.
-Portability ensures that code can run efficiently across diverse architectures, including CPUs, GPUs, and emerging accelerators, without requiring extensive rewrites.
+Portability means that code can run efficiently across diverse architectures, including CPUs, GPUs, and emerging accelerators, without requiring extensive rewrites.
 Achieving this typically involves adopting abstraction layers and performance-portable programming models, such as Kokkos~\citep{sunderland2016overview} and RAJA~\citep{hornung2014raja}, which decouple hardware-specific details from algorithmic logic.
-Containerization tools, such as Docker and Singularity~\citep{schulz2016use, abdulah2024portability}, also play a key role, enabling consistent execution environments across platforms while simplifying deployment and dependency management.
-Equally essential is reproducibility, particularly in statistical applications where numerical results directly inform scientific conclusions or policy decisions.
+In addition to performance-portable programming models, software portability can be further enhanced through the use of containerization. { Containerization is a lightweight virtualization technique that packages an application together with its dependencies, libraries, and runtime into a single portable unit.} Containerization tools, such as Docker and Singularity~\citep{schulz2016use, abdulah2024portability}, also play a key role, enabling consistent execution environments across platforms while simplifying deployment and dependency management.

+Moreover, reproducibility is essential, particularly in statistical applications where numerical results directly inform scientific conclusions or policy decisions.
 Ensuring reproducibility requires careful control over software environments, versioning, data provenance, and the generation of random numbers.
 This often involves workflow orchestration systems, standardized data formats, and comprehensive logging of configuration states.
 When these practices are integrated early in the development lifecycle, teams can build HPC-ready statistical software that is not only high-performing but also robust, maintainable, and verifiable.
 Embedding portability and reproducibility as core design goals is fundamental to advancing reliable HPSC.